onmagnoliasquare/website/README.md

 Our current website exists at a Wordpress host on GoDaddy.
 We are in the process of moving to Sanity.io for the Content Management System (CMS), and SvelteKit for the frontend.

+## Setup

+Please first have __yarn__ installed on your computer first before starting development.

+Clone the repo.
+In the root directory run ```yarn```.
+This will install all necessary files.

+To start development for either backend or frontend, run ```yarn dev``` in their respective directories.

+Keep in mind that for backend work, one must be signed into the OMS Sanity account to interact with Sanity Studio.

 ## Good Habits

 Commits in this repository follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Here's a [ChatGPT chat about what they are](https://chat.openai.com/share/475c34ae-1ce2-47cd-85a9-16045a550011).